shekeraoleksandr/breakoutGame/README.md

 cd breakoutGame && mkdir build && cd build
 ```

-Once we've created build directory, we can run Conan and CMake in one step:
+Once we've created the build directory, we can run Conan and CMake in one step:

 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```

-In this case we have configured our build system to compile debug versions of the binaries.
+In this case, we have configured our build system to compile debug versions of the binaries.
 Now we can build with the following command:

 ```bash
 cmake --build .